jeffreykegler/hoonlint/misc/whitespace.md

 The anchor rune-ish is the COLLUS (`:+`).
 COLLUS is 3-fixed, but all three of its runechildren are on the rune line, so the per-rune-ish offset is 0.
-The anchor column is the anchor rune-ish column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor rune-ish column.
+The anchor column is defined to be the anchor rune-ish column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor rune-ish column.